La Forêt des mal-aimés: Influences

 The remixes are from a variety of different participants, including Jean-Philippe Goncalves remixing the title track from La Forêt des Mal-Aimés, Kid Koala providing an instrumental of "25-1-14-14", the rhythms of Ghislain Poirier and Jérôme Minière in two separate mixes of "Deux par deux rassemblés", while Jean Massicotte made the remix of "Au nom des cieux galvanisés".

 Booklet

 The cover of the release was innovative and flexible.
 The upper part of the cover was a flexible head shot of Lapointe, with the purchaser of the album offered four more alternative cuttings of a morchella, a snail, a carnivore animal and a flower, which they could slot in to replace the head of the artist according to their choice.

 Track listing

 25-1-14-14

 The album 25-1-14-14 is another offshoot of the La Forêt des Mal-Aimés, being a limited release of just 1000 copies on vinyl that has the same content of 2 X2 but without the additional "Le maquis" track included on that album.
-The release was intended for true enthusiasts as a collectors' item or for DJs interested in using Lapointe's work.
+The release was intended for true enthusiasts as a collector's item or for DJs interested in using Lapointe's work.